enestaner/leetcode_problems/README.md

 ## MEDIUM

+#### 36. VALID SUDOKU

+Answer: 2 nested for loops and checking column, row and 9x9 block at the same time.
+If same char appears twice then return false.

 #### 49. GROUP ANAGRAMS

 Answer: Sort the string and add it to hash map.
 So if the anagram exists then add it inside of the related vector.
 If not add new vector.